ANCPLabOldenburg/megqc_documentation/book/introduction.md

 * The **GUI** is ideal for beginners or users who prefer a more visual interface.

 Regardless, MEGqc is designed to be user-friendly.
 To run the analysis, the user just needs to:
-- Provide data for evaluation.
+- Provide data for evaluation (in case you don't have a BIDS compliant MEG dataset, [here’s how to download one from OpenNeuro](../extra/openneuro)).
 - Set analysis parameters if desired (default parameters are available).
 - Run the analysis.